Adams, Michael. Could It Happen Here? Canada in the Age of Trump and Brexit. Toronto: Simon & Schuster, 2017

 Stefanelli, Alberto.
 “The Electoral Consolidation of the Five Star Movement.”
 Quaderni di scienza politica 3 (Dec.
 2017): 381-406.
 Full text.

 Stockemer, Daniel.
-“The success of radical right-wing parties in Western European regions – new challenging findings.”
-Journal of Contemporary European Studies 25.1 (2017): 41-56.
-Abstract.
+“The Success of Radical Right-Wing Parties in Western European Regions – New Challenging Findings.”
+Journal of Contemporary European Studies 25.1 (Jan.
+2017): 41-56.
+Abstract and funding.

 Stocker, Paul.
 “The Mainstreaming of the Far Right after Brexit.”
 CFAPS Newsletter (Centre for Fascist, Anti-fascist and Post-fascist Studies, Teesside University) 4 (Summer 2017): 11-12.
 Full text.